CCrypto/ccvpn3/pages/install-windows.en.md

 Title: Install on Windows

-With CCVPNGUI
+With CCVPNGUI (recommended)
 -------------

 CCVPNGUI is made for CCrypto VPN and contains everything it needs.
 Just download and run:
 <https://dl.ccrypto.org/ccvpngui/releases/ccvpngui-1.0.0-1.exe>
 [(sig)](https://dl.ccrypto.org/ccvpngui/releases/ccvpngui-1.0.0-1.exe.asc)

+The installer will ask if you want to create a desktop icon.
+Once installed, you will only have to right click the icon in the notification area and select "Connect".
+A window will open to show you the progression, you can close it at any time and the VPN will stay connected.

 It's open-source and based on [LVPNGUI](https://github.com/PacketImpact/lvpngui/).

-With OpenVPN GUI
+With OpenVPN GUI (advanved)
 ----------------

 1. Download OpenVPN for Windows on